 7. Organize Your Pantry Goods by Size

-When you have deep shelves, you can organize by size to make sure everything is visible.
+When you have deep shelves, you can organize them by size to make sure everything is visible.

 Those tall bins can sit in the back with smaller containers in front, utilizing and making the most of your space.
 This way, you don’t have to move everything around to try and find something.